Repost from 2015-2016. Edited, updated, and corrected.

 Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?
 (2 Corinthians 6:14)

-Recently, a girl emailed Paula Hendricks, a writer for the Lies Young Women Believe website, and asked her whether it was OK to date, love, and marry an atheist.
+Several years ago, a woman emailed Paula Hendricks, a writer for the Lies Young Women Believe website, and asked her whether it was okay to date, love, and marry an atheist.
 Hendricks, a Christian fundamentalist, replied:

 Dear “I’m falling in love with an atheist,”

 I am so glad you wrote.
 Please don’t read this letter with a harsh, condemning tone, but with an urgent, pleading one.
 I am deeply concerned for you.
 If this letter feels like I’m dumping a bucket of cold water on your head, it’s because I want you to wake up!

 Let’s start with who a Christian is.

 An atheist and a Christian just aren’t compatible.

 A Christian is a person who is now one with Christ.
 A Christian has been rescued by Jesus out of the darkness of sin and has been brought into His marvelous light—transformed from the inside out.
 A Christian has the spirit of Christ living inside of them!
 A Christian is someone whose entire identity has been refashioned around Christ.
 Christ is their life.
 Christ is the reason they are now accepted and beloved by God the Father.